 NAAPID (National African American Parent Involvement Day) - February 12

 National African American Parent Involvement Day (NAAPID) is a national observance day designed to open up dialogue amongst teachers, parents, and students.
 The goal of NAAPID is to have a more conducive learning environment for African-American students from kindergarten through college.
-NAAPID is the brainchild of the late Mr. Joseph Dulin, an insightful Ann Arbor Michigan principal, who decided to concretize his Million Man March pledge by encouraging parents to visibly demonstrate support of their children’s education on this day.
+NAAPID is the brainchild of the late Mr. Joseph Dulin, an insightful Ann Arbor, Michigan principal, who decided to concretize his Million Man March pledge by encouraging parents to visibly demonstrate support of their children’s education on this day.
 At Thurston, we value the parent involvement made by all of our families.
 The goals of NAAPID are pertinent to every family, as the Thurston community is strong and filled with involvement, activism, and support.

 Talent Show - February

 Spring Pictures - March

-Earth Week - April 18-23
+Earth Week - April

 International Night - May

 The next phase of the program includes a journey across the world, as families have the opportunity to visit classrooms, each representing a different country.
 Most rooms are filled with native artifacts, display boards, traditional music, and delicious foods to eat.
 Students receive “passports” which are stamped after they answer a question about each country.
 These passports are a great way to engage the children, and also make fantastic souvenirs.
 Wonderful aromas permeate the hallways with foods from all over the world, so do come hungry!
 This event is always completely FREE to attend.

-Field Day - May 25
+Field Day - May

-Snow Cone Social and Used Book Sale - June
+The Snow Cone Social and Used Book Sale - June

-End of School Year Clap Out
+End of School Year Clap Out - June

 The last day of school is an exciting time for students and parents.
 Each year on the last day school, students are greeted by cheering families outside the building after half-day dismissal.
 Families and friends are encouraged to congratulate students and take pictures with classmates and teachers.
 Details on the last day dismissal procedures are given during the last weeks of school.

-Walk to School Days 2017/18
+Walk to School Days 2018/19

 Walk to School Days occur approximately once a month throughout the school year.
 Scheduled walk to school days are posted on the school calendar, and reminders are included in the weekly school newsletter.
 On these days we encourage as many students as possible to walk or bike to school (parents, too!).
 If you live outside the Thurston area but would still like to participate, you may drive to one of the neighborhood remote locations (four to choose from), and walk with your child(ren) from there.
 Your child will receive a small token or treat in the Multi-Purpose Room (MPR) once he or she arrives at school.